LeToNode/Play2.0-CN-doc/javaGuide/JavaTesting.md

 # Testing your application

+_this page is being rewritten to reflect on the new API_

 _Tip: Java applications can be easily [tested with Scala](https://github.com/playframework/Play20/wiki/Scalatest) as well.
 In fact, writing tests is probably the easiest way to pick up a new language._

 # Writing unit tests